Do you want to be the one whose presentation stands out and gets the interest of your client?

 If you just present the facts, you are not offering anything to engage the audience.
 You might provide all the relevant information, but you are leaving the audience to do all the work to decipher any meaning from the presentation.

-Solution: Use a structure that tells a story, and takes the listener or reader with you.
+Solution: Use a structure that tells a story and takes the listener or reader with you.
 Stories have long been established as a great way to create meaning and share learning.

-For example: Situation, Complication, Question, Solution.
+For example, Situation, Complication, Question, and Solution.

 Introduce the situation.
-Then an anecdote can illustrate the complication and provide evidence on why this is a problem that needs resolving.
+Then, an anecdote can illustrate the complication and provide evidence on why this is a problem that needs resolving.
 The question then sets up the solution required, and you go on to address the proposed solution at the end.